Car insurance is expensive in Nevada. The average car insurance rate in Nevada is $1,802 per year — more than the US average by 26.2%.

-In Nevada, auto insurance costs $8,947 annually for a 16-year-old driver, compared to $1,388 per year for a driver between 50 and 59 years of age.
+In Nevada, auto insurance costs $8,947 annually for a 16-year-old motorist, versus $1,388 annually for a client in his or her 50s.

-NEVADA CAR INSURANCE RATES BY AGE
+NEVADA AUTO INSURANCE RATES BY AGE BRACKET

 |Age||Average Yearly Premium|

-|Gender||Average Annual Premium|
+|Gender||Average Annual Cost|

-NEVADA AUTO INSURANCE PREMIUMS BY MARITAL STATUS
+NEVADA AUTO INSURANCE COSTS BY MARITAL STATUS

-|Marital Status||Average Annual Rate|
+|Marital Status||Average Annual Premium|

 Average Car Insurance Prices in Nevada by Credit Score

-NEVADA CAR INSURANCE COSTS BY CREDIT QUALITY
+NEVADA AUTO INSURANCE COSTS BY CREDIT LEVEL

-|Credit Level||Average Annual Rate|
+|Credit Quality||Average Annual Rate|